107th Fighter Squadron: Michigan Air National Guard

+107th Fighter Squadron F-16C (Note: Aircraft is General Dynamics F-16C Block 30 serial 86–0235 at Selfridge ANGB with the pilot and crew chief right going over the forms during preparations to deploy on 24 February 2004.)

 The wartime 107th Tactical Reconnaissance Squadron was redesignated as the 107th Bombardment Squadron (Light), and was allotted to the National Guard on 24 May 1946.
 It was organized at Wayne County Airport, Michigan on 9 June 1946 and was extended federal recognition in September.
 It was assigned to the newly organized Michigan National Guard's 127th Fighter Group.
 The squadron was equipped with F-51H Mustang.

 In 1950, the unit was converted to Republic F-84B Thunderjet jets and on 1 February 1951, the unit was activated as part of the 127th Pilot Training Group and moved to Luke Air Force Base, Arizona.
 The 107th was inactivated and returned to Michigan in November 1952.

 F-16s from the 107th Fighter Squadron deployed to Kirkuk Air Base in February 2004 to replace the 354th Fighter Squadron.
 The 107th became the first General Dynamics F-16 Fighting Falcon unit to be based in Iraq.
 The unit returned home in early June 2004.

 As a result of the 2005 Base Realignment and Closure decision, the 107th converted from the F-16 to the Fairchild Republic A-10 Thunderbolt II.
 The 107th flew its last sortie with F-16s on 16 December 2008.
 The three remaining F-16s on the base were scheduled to be transferred to Fort Wayne Air National Guard Station, Indiana, and twenty-four A-10s are scheduled to arrive at Selfridge in May 2009.

-On April 29th, 2025 it was announced during a base visit by President Donald Trump that the existing A-10's would be replaced with the new F-15EX platform.
+On 29 April 2025, it was announced during a base visit by President Donald Trump that the existing A-10's would be replaced with the new F-15EX platform.
 21 of these jets will be delivered in fiscal 2028.